thibautjombart/covid19_bed_occupancy/app/include/info.md

   - Default: 7 days
 * **Assumed reporting level (%)**
   - Default: 100%, i.e. all admissions reported
-* **Assumed doubling time (days)** This is the estimated time taken for the epidemic to double in size, and serves as a measure of transmission intensity.
+* **Assumed doubling time (days)** This is the estimated (mean) time taken for the epidemic to double in size, and serves as a measure of transmission intensity.
   - Default: 2
   - Plausible ranges 1.8 - 9.3.
 See [Muniz-Rodriguez et al 2020](https://www.medrxiv.org/content/10.1101/2020.02.05.20020750v4.full.pdf), [Zhao et al 2020](https://www.medrxiv.org/content/medrxiv/early/2020/02/29/2020.02.26.20028449.full.pdf), [Wu et al 2020](https://www.nature.com/articles/s41591-020-0822-7), [Li et al 2020](https://www.nejm.org/doi/full/10.1056/NEJMoa2001316), [Cheng et al 2020](https://link.springer.com/content/pdf/10.1007/s15010-020-01401-y.pdf) and [Granozio 2020](https://arxiv.org/ftp/arxiv/papers/2003/2003.08661.pdf) for references.
-* **Uncertainty in doubling time (%)** Since the doubling time is an estimated parameter, it is necessary to incorporate the potential error associated with it.
-Lower / upper bound will be doubling time +/- x (doubling time x this value).
+* **Uncertainty in doubling time (coefficient of variation)** Since the doubling time is an estimated parameter, it is necessary to incorporate the potential error associated with it.
+The sampling distribution for the doubling time is an inverse gamma distribution parameterised in terms of the mean doubling time (defined by the user) and the coefficient of variation (i.e. &sigma;/&mu;).
+The shape and rate parameters of the inverse gamma distribution are calculated by moment matching.
-  - Default: 1
+  - Default: &sigma;/&mu; = 0.1
 * **Number of simulations** to incorporate uncertainty in the duration of stay.
   Default: 10 simulated durations of stay per admission